 Waste recycling is one of the well-known initiatives for combating overflowing landfills and polluted water bodies.
-However, it’s evident, now more than ever, that we are not doing enough.
+As our curated selection of recycling quotes points out, it’s evident, now more than ever, that we are not doing enough.

 Waste pollution is one of the major problems that deserve a rallying call around the world.
-We can measure the impact of pollution from the deaths of our marine animals due to plastic ingestion to the rapid depletion of earth’s natural resources.
-This realization has led to more and more people, in recent times, to willingly participate in recycling initiatives.
+We can measure the impact of pollution, from the deaths of our marine animals due to plastic ingestion to the rapid depletion of the earth’s natural resources.
+This realization has led to more and more people, in recent times, willingly participating in recycling initiatives.
 Our common goal is to reduce the consumption of natural resources and enhance the environment we live in.

 Many influential voices have spoken up about the dangers of not recycling.
 They include household names like Emily Deschanel and Rachel Boston, along with behind-the-scenes activists such as Frances Beinecke.
-Here are 34 recycling quotes that we should all give some thought.
+Here are 34 recycling quotes that we should all give some thought to.

 Hailed as “hero of the planet” by Time magazine, environmental pioneer Denis Hayes has been at the forefront of fighting for the environment since he coordinated the very first Earth Day in 1970.
 Hayes has also been influential in penning new and improved environmental laws that make a stand for the preservation of the planet.
 Denis believes that each consumer has the ability and should do their part to save the planet.

-Many know Emily Deschanel as the favourite forensic anthropologist Dr Temperance “Bones” Brennan.
+Many know Emily Deschanel as the favorite forensic anthropologist Dr. Temperance “Bones” Brennan.
 Emily is also an animal rights causes supporter and has collaborated with PETA.
 In her PETA video, she urges parents to raise their children as vegetarians or vegans.

 Being a vegan herself, Deschanel has also created media where she discusses the positive impact of such a lifestyle on the environment.
-She has also worked as a producer on films that promote animal rights and protection.
+Deschanel's recycling quote points to the impact of every small change we can make toward a cleaner planet.

 Neil’s recycling quote brings home the realization that simply recycling is not enough.
 We need to change our consumption habits.